-The UTF-8 format is the most common encoding for Unicode characters.
-A UTF-8 encoded character variable requires 1 to 4 bytes.
-UTF-8 is optimized for storage of ASCII characters.
+The UTF-8 format is the most common encoding format for Unicode characters.
+A UTF-8 encoded character requires variable 1 to 4 bytes.
+UTF-8 is optimized for the storage of ASCII characters.
 In the ASCII range with values from 0 to 127 in UTF-8 encoding, only one byte per character is used, the value of this byte is the same value as in the ASCII encoding.
-Therefore, the UTF-8 encoding is especially suitable for texts that consist mainly of ASCII or ANSI characters and contain only a few other characters, as it is the case for example in English or texts of European languages.
+Therefore, the UTF-8 encoding is especially suitable for texts that consist mainly of ASCII or ANSI characters and contain only a few other characters, as it is the case for example in English or texts of most European languages.

 While the first 128 characters (ASCII) need a byte for encoding, the next 1920 characters need two bytes.
-These characters are Latin characters with diacritical marks such as the German umlaut (Ä, Ö..), or Greek and Cyrillic letters.
+These characters are Latin characters with diacritical marks such as the German umlauts (Ä, Ö..), or Greek and Cyrillic letters.
 Four bytes are used only for rarely used characters, such as unusual Chinese, Japanese and Korean characters.

 A disadvantage of UTF-8 is the larger size when many of the non-preferred characters are used, that are characters that requires 3 or 4 bytes.
 In such cases, other encodings would be more space-efficient.